imthatgin/gmsv_neo4j/README.md

 # gmsv_neo4j
- Neo4j for Garry's Mod (in Rust of course)
+This module enables the use of Neo4j with Garry's Mod.
+Written as a Rust module, it integrates the [neo4rs](https://github.com/neo4j-labs/neo4rs) crate.